1,000+ Opportunities

 For more information about the program, call Missouri Assistive Technology at (800) 647-8557 (voice) or (800) 647-8558 Missouri Assistive Technology

-Based on current listing details, eligibility includes: Missouri residents with disabilities who have difficulty using traditional phone equipment.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Missouri residents with disabilities who have difficulty using traditional phone equipment.
+Confirm the full requirements in the official notice before applying.